 The warning time required has two parts.
 The first is the time required for you to recognize that action is required and to react with a physical movement, and the second is the time required for your vehicle to come to a full stop.

-The Ministry of Transportation of Ontario (MTO) Traffic Branch Manual of Uniform Traffic Control Devices recommends a driver reaction time of 1.0 seconds.
+The Ministry of Transportation of Ontario (MTO) Ontario Traffic Manual (Book 12) recommends a driver reaction time of 1.0 seconds.
 (The branch says that they use 1.8 s for provincial highways - decisions are more difficult to make accurately at high speed.)
 It then adds a time based on a braking deceleration of 3 m/s² to get their recommended duration of amber signals:

 |posted speed||amber time||decision distance|